How Much Do Lyft Drivers Make?

-Drivers that are not able to meet this metric, or do but earn less than the guaranteed wage, will get the promised sum.
+Drivers that are not able to meet this metric, or do meet it but earn less than the guaranteed wage, will get the promised sum.
 But, if drivers make more than the guaranteed earnings, nothing noteworthy happens.

 Drivers that qualify for this awesome weekly earnings guarantee will be notified via email.
-The email will inform drivers on the amount of money they need to earn, as well as the number of rides to complete.
+The email will inform drivers of the amount of money they need to earn, as well as the number of rides to complete.

-Another way to make extra money driving for Lyft is to watch out for is PRIME time.
+Another way to make extra money driving for Lyft is to watch out for is prime time.
 This monetary bonus is applied to a ride’s final price as a percentage.